Protecting our Renters

 Highland Park's allowable rent increase for 2023 is 4.475 percent.
 That means you can remain in your home without being price-gouged out.
 This is happening in every town across the state and surprisingly, HP is only a handful of municipalities across the state to implement rent control.

 It is worth noting that Matthew Hersh is one of the state's leading affordable housing advocates working in Trenton on legislation that protects homeowners and renters throughout the state.
-He has actively sought the state to take the lead on rent control, so towns can pass their own rules with real guidance from the state.
+He is part of an advocacy coalition urging the state Legislature to take the lead on rent control, so towns can pass their own rules with real guidance from the state.

 Read more about the Borough's rent control law here: https://www.hpboro.com/residents/rent-control